Who Is Harry Belafonte?

 Harold George Belafonte Jr. was born on March 1, 1927, in New York City, to Caribbean immigrants.
 His mother worked as a dressmaker and a house cleaner, and his father served as a cook on merchant ships, before leaving the family when Belafonte was a young boy.

 Belafonte also spent much of his early years in Jamaica, his mother's native country.
-There, he saw firsthand the oppression of blacks by the English authorities, which left a lasting impression on him.
+There, he saw firsthand the oppression of Black people by the English authorities, which left a lasting impression on him.

 Belafonte returned to New York City's Harlem neighborhood in 1940 to live with his mother.
 They struggled in poverty, and Belafonte was often cared for by others while his mother worked.
 "The most difficult time in my life was when I was a kid," he later told People magazine.
 "My mother gave me affection, but, because I was left on my own, also a lot of anguish."